 Founded by Hans Gangeskar and Dr. Edvard Engesaeth and staffed by world-class physicians, Nurx’s primary mission is to make women’s lives easier, and particularly, make it easier to get birth control.
-More recently, the company has added emergency contraception (the morning-after pill), HIV PrEP, and HPV screening to its growing product list.
+The company has added emergency contraception (the morning-after pill), HIV PrEP, and HPV screening to its available services.
+And Nurx continues to expand its telehealth offerings with herpes treatments and additional STI testing (some of which is available for men, too).

-- Nurx is extremely convenient and its ordering process is intuitive and straightforward.
+- Nurx is convenient and its ordering process is intuitive and straightforward.

-- Pricing is very competitive, and opportunities to illuminate doctor visits can increase savings even more.
+- Pricing is competitive, and opportunities to eliminate doctor visits can increase savings even more.

 - Nurx takes your privacy seriously.
 All packages sent to your home are very discreet and non-branded.